bluespore/spore-tools/README.md

 # SporeTools by Sean Bullock
-## CSS3 Ready Custom Form Elements powered by jQuery
+## CSS3 Custom Form Elements powered by jQuery

 ----------------------
 Avoid cross browser form styling nightmares - Just drop it in and style the raw output.
-Makes form creation a breeze.

 ### Scripts Included